 Ramon’s poetry, fiction, non-fiction and legal and medical writing have appeared in various publications, including Asian Medical News, Medical Observer, The Laws of Australia, The Law Handbook NSW, The Law Society Journal, narratorAustralia, narratorInternational, tablet, STU, the Australian Latino Press, Paper Lens, Indolent Books’ HIV Here & Now Project, VerseWrights and BluePepper Press.
 There are also forthcoming works in the PostMistress Press Anthology, Escape Artists, and Verity La, among others.
 New Melbourne-based small press In Short Publishing Company has also published one of Ramon’s short stories, Words That Don’t Mean Anything, as part of a series of stand-alone pocketbooks in 2015.
 His latest book is The Heaving Pavement (2015), an experimental memoir in poetic, prose and illustrated forms about his struggle with anxiety.
 He lives in inner-Sydney’s Newtown.

-Michele Seminara is a poet, editor and critic whose poems have been widely published in journals such as Tincture, Seizure, Transnational Literature and Social Alternatives.
+Michele Seminara is a poet, editor and critic whose work has been widely published in journals such as Tincture, Seizure, Cordite, Mascara Review and Transnational Literature.
 Her first poetry collection, Engraft, was released by Island Press in 2016.
 Michele is an active member of the Australian literary community, reviewing poetry collections and interviewing authors for journals such as Mascara, Plumwood Mountain and Verity La.
 Michele is also the managing editor of Verity La.
-She blogs at TheEverydayStrange and is on Twitter @SeminaraMichele.
+You can find her on her blog and on Twitter @SeminaraMichele.